ioerger/synchronized_cells/README.md

 - script: curvefit2.py
 - dependencies: scipy and statsmodels (python packages)
-- usage: `python curvefit2.py [cos|rv]` - fits curves for all genes to cos or rv cells
+- usage: `python curvefit2.py [cos|rv]`
 - input file: corr.txt (contains correlation coefficients between cos and rv for all genes; script automatically reads this)
+- output: fits curves for all genes to cos or rv cells; saves parameter estimates and goodness-of-fit in a tab-separated spreadsheet
 - runtime: about 15 seconds
-- output: tab-separated spreadsheet
 - Example: `python curvefit2.py cos > curvefit2_cos.txt`
 - columns in output file:
   -  orf ID